 Neither card requires an annual fee.
 That means you could get them both at no extra cost, as long as you avoid interest and other fees.
 Using them together would give cardholders the best of both worlds and maximize rewards.

 The Freedom Flex and the Quicksilver at a Glance

 The most important difference between these two cards is their reward programs.
 The Freedom Flex offers static 3% and 5% cash back categories, as well as additional 5% cash back categories (up to $1,500 spent, then 1%) that rotate quarterly.

 The Quicksilver rewards card simply offers 1.5% cash back for everything you buy.
 Whereas the Freedom Flex is limited in how much you can earn with its rotating categories, the Quicksilver has no such limit.

 While both cards feature common protections like extended warranty, the Freedom Flex offers a stronger benefits package.
 Its perks include a DoorDash delivery service membership, special deals with Fandango and Boxed, and more protections like rental car insurance, cell phone insurance, and purchase protection.
-However, the Capital One card features travel accident insurance, unlike the Freedom Flex.
+However, the Capital One card features price protection, unlike the Freedom Flex.

 Each card also features a 0% introductory APR on new purchases, giving you some time to make purchases interest-free for some time.
 But keep in mind you’ll still need to make minimum payments each month.

 Chase Freedom Flex℠